hunger/octoconda/README.md

 # Octoconda

-Octoconda automates the creation of [Conda](https://conda.io/) packages from GitHub release binaries.
+Octoconda is a CLI tool that automates the creation of [Conda](https://conda.io/) packages from GitHub release binaries.
 It queries the GitHub API for releases, detects platform-specific binaries using regex pattern matching, and generates [rattler-build](https://prefix-dev.github.io/rattler-build/) recipes ready for building.

+This repository also acts as an Octoconda deployment (using the config at [`config.toml`](./config.toml) to push to the channel https://prefix.dev/channels/github-releases ).
+If you would like you can deploy your own Octoconda by creating your own channel on [prefix.dev](https://prefix.dev/channels) and pushing to it.

 The tool checks an existing Conda channel for already-published versions to avoid duplicates.

-For best results: Use the github action runner and do not run this directly!
+For best results use the GitHub action runner and do not run this directly!
+See [`.github/workflows/octoconda.yaml`](./.github/workflows/octoconda.yaml) for an example.

 ## Configuration File